jjt324/hello/README.md

 To DO:

 - Introduce a SSL to enable HTTPS communication
-- Deisgn, develop, and document an oAuth2 service for client      authentication
+- Add an oAuth2 service for client authentication

 - Iterate GoWiki v2.0, adding new features as to provide a more robust UX
 - Work AngularJS UI components into GoWiki front-end